Pages

 Friday, October 25, 2024

-Bear's breeches, Acanthus mollis
+Bear's Breeches, Acanthus mollis

 Bear's Breeches (Acanthus mollis) is a bold and striking perennial plant known for its deeply lobed, glossy green leaves and tall flower spikes.
 Native to the Mediterranean region, it's commonly grown for its dramatic foliage and impressive flower stalks, which can reach up to 5 feet tall.
 The flowers are often white, mauve, or pinkish, with hooded petals that look somewhat like bear claws, hence the name.
 Bear's Breeches is also quite hardy and does well in various soil types, making it a popular choice in gardens for adding texture and structure.